-The Needle Exchange provides clean needles and a safe disposal location for used needles.
-Education on safer practices and keeping used needles out of the community is an important function of our Needle Exchange program.
+The Queen City Needle Exchange provides clean needles and a safe disposal location for used needles.
+Education on safer practices and keeping used needles out of the community is an important function of our needle exchange program.

-Use a clean and new cooker and sterile water to mix drugs and prevent disease and infection.
+- Use a clean new cooker and sterile water to mix drugs and prevent disease and infection.